“I hate hospitals,” Gran said beside me.

 Over a week had passed since I’d stormed out of the Larsons’ house.
 In that time, Gran and I had gotten a little R&R at Iliza’s farm, I’d found a new apartment, settled Gran back into a now Joker-free Magnolia, and gone back to work at Charley’s.
 Jakob and I hadn’t spoken that entire time – he was giving me the space I asked for – but every night I worked, without fail, he came to the bar.
 He sent a flunkie to order his drinks, staying put in a booth in the back.
 His eyes never left me.
 I could feel their intensity every minute of every shift.

 Other people had started to notice.
 They knew something was up between us, but since neither Jakob nor I would tell them what, they were left to make their own assumptions.
-Apparently the assumption was that I’d done something to piss The Viking off, and now people were avoiding me like the plague, which I would have welcomed if not for the fact that it meant that hardly anyone was ordering drinks from me and therefore my tips had plummeted.
+Apparently the assumption was that I’d done something to piss The Viking off, and now people were avoiding me like the plague, which I would have welcomed if not for the fact that it meant that hardly anyone was ordering drinks from me, so my tips had plummeted.
 Good thing I still had a couple of grand left over from Liam’s check squirreled away.
-I could live off of that until people came back around and realized that Jakob wouldn’t kill them just for speaking to me.
+I could live off of that until people came back to their senses and realized that Jakob wouldn’t kill them just for speaking to me.

 The phone rang several times before Jakob picked up.
 “Your two weeks aren’t up yet,” he said.
 “You throwing in the towel early, Evans?”